kkarpieszuk/wc-price-history/readme.txt

 Please submit the [GitHub issue](https://github.com/kkarpieszuk/wc-price-history/issues).

 == Changelog ==

+= 1.7.3 =
+* Fixed: When price displayed with shortcode, it was not respecting sale settings and it resulted in showing the current price.

 = 1.7.2 =
 * Fixed: When price displayed with shortcode, and it was zero, it should not be displayed.